Proportional Justified Representation: Preliminaries

+A particularly important and well-studied rule in this family is Proportional Approval Voting (PAV), which uses the harmonic weight vector $(1, \frac12, \frac13, \dots)$.

-{\bf Reweighted Approval Voting (RAV)\ } RAV is a multi-round rule that in each round selects a candidate and then reweighs the approvals for the subsequent rounds.
-Specifically, it starts by setting $W = \emptyset$.
-Then in round $j, j\in[k]$, it computes the {\it approval weight} of each candidate $c$ as
+{\bf Sequential Thiele rules and Seq-PAV\ } For each $\vecw$-Thiele rule, we define its sequential analogue {\em Seq-$\vecw$-Thiele}.
+This rule proceeds in $k$ rounds, adding one candidate to the committee in each round.
+Specifically, in round $t$ it selects a candidate that provides the maximum improvement to the total $\vecw$-Thiele score of the committee selected in the first $t-1$ rounds.
+Formally, the Seq-$\vecw$-Thiele rule starts by setting $W = \varnothing$.
+Then in round $t, t\in[k]$, it computes the {\it approval weight} of each candidate $c\in C\setminus W$ as